Extraordinary must be a part of our lives from time to time. Gold panning in British Columbia (Canada), how does that sound?

 I checked the official website of Government of British Columbia to see what’s allowed and what’s not.

-It says that for recreational panning you can only use a pan, a shovel or a metal detector.
+It says that for recreational panning you can only use a pan and a shovel.
 If you are not planning to make a living out of gold, that’s more than enough.
 No license or any other permit is required.
 You must fill in all holes after panning though.

 Also, according to the guidelines, you can only pan in certain regions.
 But don’t worry, there is quite a bit of land.
 In fact, the Ministry of BC was so nice that created a map of recreational panning reserves!